valin242/get_it_done/README.md

+## Features
+- Add, delete, and modify tasks
+- Timers set next to each task so that you can spend a certain amount of time focused on completing the tasks
+- Track the total amount of time spent completing different tasks

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.